โฐ Minimum Connection Times

 ๐ข Terminal Information

 Boca Raton Airport (BCT) is a premier general aviation facility serving the affluent communities and corporate centers of South Florida.
 Located just two miles northwest of downtown Boca Raton, the airport acts as a vital hub for executive travel, private jet owners, and luxury charters.
-The facility features a single 6,276-foot asphalt runway (05/23) that is exceptionally well-maintained and capable of handling a wide array of business aircraft, from light turboprops to large intercontinental jets.
+This state-owned airport covers 214 acres and operates with a single 6,276 by 150-foot asphalt runway (05/23) that is exceptionally well-maintained and capable of handling a wide array of business aircraft, from light turboprops to large intercontinental jets.
 BCT is one of the busiest general aviation airports in the state, reflecting the region's status as a global center for finance and technology.

 The airport operations are centered around two world-class Fixed Base Operators (FBOs): Signature Flight Support and Atlantic Aviation.
 These facilities serve as the 'terminal' for arriving and departing passengers, offering an elite level of service that bypasses the crowds of commercial hubs.
 Each FBO provides luxurious executive lounges, private conference rooms, and state-of-the-art flight planning centers.
 Atlantic Aviation is currently undergoing a multi-year redevelopment project, including the construction of a new flagship executive terminal slated for completion in 2026.
 This ongoing investment ensures that BCT remains at the forefront of business aviation infrastructure in the United States.